-An E-field probe measures the true field strength in an anechoic chamber.
-Additionally, an E-field probe is used to calibrate the anechoic chamber, the importance of the instrument’s measurement capabilities should not be underestimated.
-In order to make such accurate field strength measurements, the size and shape as well as the number of measuring elements of an E-field probe are important parameters.
+E-field probes measure the true field strength in an anechoic chamber.
+Additionally, an electric field probe is used to calibrate the anechoic chamber, the importance of the instrument’s measurement capabilities should not be underestimated.
+In order to make such accurate field strength measurements, the size and shape as well as the number of measuring elements of E-field probes are important parameters.
 Raditeq has optimized these parameters and added patented technology in order to achieve the best accuracy on the market.

 Committed to continuous improvement

 Since then, the Raditeq development team has been continuously improving its product, the application of the spherical shaped probe proves just that.